BrockDSL/ArcGIS_Visualization/README.md

 In some respects, visualization in ArcGIS Online offers more options and simpler workflows.

-1. Go to [https://arcgis.com](https://arcgis.com) and sign in to your ArcGIS Organization, brock.maps.arcgis.com > Brock university (when prompted with the Brock authentication page, enter your Brock credentials.
+1. Go to [https://arcgis.com](https://arcgis.com) and sign in to your ArcGIS Organization, brock.maps.arcgis.com > Brock university (when prompted with the Brock authentication page, enter your Brock credentials).
 2. Click **Map** at the top of the screen.
 3. Click **Add** and change the folder from **My Content** to **ArcGIS Online**.
 4. Enter the keywords "Chippewa tree tutorial" and click the plus sign to add the layer to your map.